Tel Hazor and its Biblical Associations

 Israelite tower (#6): This was the last Israelite fortification built before the capture of the city by the Assyrians in 732 BCE.
 These people would become part of the Ten Lost Tribes.

 The Canaanite palace (#3) functioned during the 14th and 13th centuries BCE.
 It likely had more of a ceremonial than administrative use.
 In the center of the complex was the throne room.
 It had a wooden floor and the upper part of the walls were covered with wood paneling.
 At the top of the staircase are two large column bases.
 A bamah or high place is situated outside the palace and to the right in this picture.

 Cultic structure (#5): This bamah or high place is from the 11th century Israelite period and was located at a lower level than the citadel.
 A figurine of a deity was also found here, suggesting that the bamah may have been used for pagan practices.

 Private Israelite dwelling (#7): Four-room Israelite houses such as this have been found throughout Israel.
 They consisted of a courtyard at one end and three adjoining wings at right angles to the courtyard.
 The family would have slept in an upper floor, and household activities, including cooking, would have been in the courtyard.
 An olive press is seen in the courtyard just as it was found.
 This entire building was originally located above the Canaanite palace and was moved intact to allow for excavations of the palace.

-There is an Antiquities Museum at the entrance to Kibbutz Ayelet Hashahar containing findings from Hazor, but admission is only for groups and needs to be prearranged.
+An Antiquities Museum at the entrance to Kibbutz Ayelet Hashahar shows findings from Hazor.
+Admission is for groups only and needs to be prearranged.